bcgov/smk/docs/configuration/tools/geomark.md

 ## Enable Create From File Property
 `"enableCreateFromFile"`: `Boolean`

-When set to true, a link will be added to the panel that opens a new browser tab to the page of the geomark service where a file can be uploaded to create a new geomark.
-The geomark's link can then be used to load a geomark.
+When true, the panel will contain a link to the Geomark service where a file can be uploaded to create a new geomark.
+The geomark can then be added to the map by loading it.